"Mom, you just don’t understand!"

 Who’s the boss?

 A fifth grader’s evolving, disoriented brain with shaky self-esteem requires firm, but gentle guidance from diligent adults.
-Developmental psychologist Diana Baumrind, author of the paper, “Affects of Authoritative Parental Control on Child Behavior,”(1966), recommends "authoritative parenting” because it provides consistent, compassionate, goal-clarifying direction and allows the child to build self-esteem by making intelligent choices.
+Developmental psychologist Diana Baumrind, author of the paper, “Effects of Authoritative Parental Control on Child Behavior,”(1966), recommends "authoritative parenting” because it provides consistent, compassionate, goal-clarifying direction and allows the child to build self-esteem by making intelligent choices.
 Over-controlling “authoritarian” parents who scold incessantly can instill a sense of inadequacy in their offspring, and over-indulgent “permissive” parents that heap praise without justification just give their kids a false sense of attainment.

 Children’s brains at this age can waffle wildly between recklessness and paranoia.
 Tell the timid ones that it’s alright to make mistakes and encourage them to try new experiences and challenges.
 Conversely, warn the daredevils about drugs, smoking, alcohol, and skateboarding without a helmet, emphasizing the catastrophic harm that can happen to their most prized possession: the mind.